bertux/eliza/packages/plugin-lukso/README.md

 #### Example Usage

-Transfer 1 LYX to 0xRecipient on Lukso.
+Transfer 1 LYXT to 0xRecipient on Lukso.

 ## Contract Details